Thai Basil Pesto

 • Parmesan Cheese: This adds a savory, umami flavor and helps bind the pesto.
 You could substitute with Pecorino Romano or aged Asiago.

 • Lime Juice: A splash of lime provides a bright, citrusy note that complements the Thai basil beautifully.
-Lemon juice can work in a pinch if you’re out of limes.
+Lemon juice can serve as a substitute in a pinch if you’re out of limes.

-• Fish Sauce: This is optional but adds depth and saltiness to enhance the Thai flavors.
-If you’re not a fan of fish sauce, try soy sauce as an alternative, or omit it.
+• Fish Sauce: Optional, but it adds depth and saltiness, enhancing the Thai flavors.
+If you’re not a fan of fish sauce, consider using soy sauce as an alternative or omit it altogether.

 • Olive Oil: This forms the base of pesto, helping to blend all the ingredients into a smooth sauce.
-For a different flavor profile, you could experiment with a neutral oil like grapeseed.
+For a different flavor profile, you could experiment with a neutral oil, such as grapeseed.

 How to Make Thai Basil Pesto